-The Board of Directors is the company's second highest decision-making body after the share-holders' meeting and its highest executive body.
-The Board of Directors is responsible for the company's organisation and the management of its affairs.
+The Board of Directors is the company's second highest decision-making body after the shareholders' meeting and its highest executive body.
+The Board of Directors is responsible for the company's organisation and the management of its affairs including its sustainability work.
 The Board is also tasked with ensuring that the organisation of the company's accounting and management of funds incorporates satisfactory control activities.
+The Board of Directors' work on sustainability is presented in the Sustainability Report.